bitFaizan/MakerMania-2026-MindMesh/README.md

 ## Problem Statement

-Childern needs a way to stay physically active and engaged through interactive indoor activities because traditional games and educational activities can become repetitive and less motivating over time.__.
+Children needs a way to stay physically active and engaged through interactive indoor activities because traditional games and educational activities can become repetitive and less motivating over time.__.

 ---